CEOP (Child Exploitation & Online Protection Centre) Safety Centre

 Pokemon Go is an app enabling users to create and name a character and partake in an augmented (blending holograms with the real world) mobile version of the Pokemon game made popular through Nintendo.

-The term ‘sexting’ is derived from texting and refers to the sending of sexually provocative material (including photos, videos and sexually explicit text) from modern communication devices or applications, such as mobile phones, tablets, email, social networking sites and instant messaging services.
+The term ‘sexting’ is derived from texting and refers to the sending of sexually provocative material (including consensual and non-consensual sharing of nude and semi-nude images and/or videos and sexually explicit text) from modern communication devices or applications, such as mobile phones, tablets, email, social networking sites and instant messaging services.

 Specifically ‘sexting’ is images or videos generated by children under the age of 18, or of children under the age of 18 that are of a sexual nature or are indecent.

-A Parent’s Guide to Sexting – What to do and how to handle it.
+A Parent’s Guide – What to do and how to handle it.